 Diagnosing hyperthyroidism in senior cats can be challenging.
 Your vet will complete a physical exam and palpate your cat’s neck area to look for an enlarged thyroid gland.
 A battery of tests may be required to diagnose hyperthyroidism in your cat, as many other common diseases experienced by senior cats (intestinal cancer, chronic kidney failure, diabetes, inflammatory bowel disease and more) share clinical symptoms with hyperthyroidism.

-A complete blood count (CBC) urinalysis and chemistry panel can help rule out kidney failure and diabetes.
+A complete blood count (CBC), urinalysis, and chemistry panel can help rule out kidney failure and diabetes.

 A simple blood test showing elevated T4 levels in the bloodstream may be enough for a definitive diagnosis, though this is not true for 100% of cats due to concurrent illnesses or mild cases of hyperthyroidism, which can result in fluctuating levels of T4 or showing elevated T4 levels if another illness is influencing the result.